 - Rozex Gel should not be used if you are allergic to metronidazole or any of the other listed ingredients (which you can find in the comprehensive Patient Information Leaflet that accompanies the medicine).
 If you have previously experienced an allergic reaction to a similar medication, you should also inform your doctor or pharmacist before starting a course of Rozex.

 If you fall into any of the above categories, it is important to inform your doctor or pharmacist; they will be able to tell you whether Rozex is safe for you to use and suggest alternative treatments if this is not the case.

-This is because metronidazole, the active ingredient in Rozex, enters the bloodstream in low amounts after being applied.
+This is because metronidazole, the active ingredient in Rozex, enters the bloodstream after being applied.
 Although these amounts are extremely low, it is currently unknown how this might affect pregnancy or a baby during breastfeeding.
-Because its safety during pregnancy has not been fully established yet, it is recommended that expecting mothers do not use Rozex.
+Because its safety during pregnancy has not yet been fully established, it is recommended that expectant mothers do not use Rozex.

 If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, you should ask your doctor or pharmacist for advice before taking this medicine.